When I think about credit scores advice like “Here’s how to raise your credit score fast,” I sometimes feel like I’m in the Wild West all over again.

 With so much money at stake, it’s easy to see why anyone with a trick or two is willing to share their advice.
 This crowdsourced credit information is good and bad – there are miracle cures that don’t work and there are cures that do work.

-In the next few minutes, I’m going to share with you some tips you can use to raise your credit score fast.
+In the next few minutes, I’m going to share with you five tips you can use to raise your credit score fast.
 Some of these tips are examples from my own life, while others come from trusted sources whose advice is just as legit as their reliable background.

 A Quick Word About Why Credit Scores Are Important